Ericjung008/House-Price-Prediction/README.md

 ## Approach
 The following steps were taken to complete the project:
 1. Import libraries and datasets
-2. Analyzing data
+2. Analyze data
-3. Removing Outliers
+3. Remove Outliers
-4. Imputing Missing Values
+4. Impute Missing Values
-5. Transforming Features
+5. Transform Features
-6. Correcting Data Type
+6. Correct Data Type
-7. Creating New Features
+7. Create New Features
-8. Encoding
+8. Encode Categorical Columns
-9. Selecting Best Model
+9. Select Best Model
-10. Submitting Result
+10. Submit Result

 ## Model Selection
 The model was chosen based on the lowest RMSLE score.<br>